cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 {: #fig-oprf title="OPRF protocol overview"}

-In the verifiable mode, the client additionally receives proof that the server used `skS` in
+In the VOPRF mode, the client additionally receives proof that the server used
-computing the function.
-To achieve verifiability, as in the original work of {{JKK14}}, the
+`skS` in computing the function.
+To achieve verifiability, as in the original
+work of {{JKK14}}, the
 server provides a zero-knowledge proof that the key provided as input by the server in
 the `BlindEvaluate` function is the same key as it used to produce the server's public key, `pkS`,
 which the client receives as input to the protocol.
 This proof does not reveal the server's